 A. Payment history: This makes up 35% of your credit score and is the most important factor influencing your score.

 B. The amount owed: This makes up about 30% of your credit score.

 C. Length of credit history: The longer this is, the better.
 It makes up about 15% of your credit score.

-D. New credit history: Recent activity on your credit history, such as new accounts and inquiries account for approximately 10% of your credit score.
+D. New credit history: The recent activity on your credit history, such as new accounts and inquiries account for approximately 10% of your credit score.

 E. Types of Credit: The variety of the credit accounts you have make up the remaining 10% of your credit score.